ericremoreynolds/excelpython/README.md

 ExcelPython is a lightweight, easily distributable library for interfacing Excel and Python.
 It enables easy access to Python scripts from Excel VBA, allowing you to substitute VBA with Python for complex automation tasks which would be facilitated by Python's extensive standard library while sparing you the complexities of Python COM programming.

 Do you like ExcelPython and find it useful?
-If so please consider donating something to support its continued development, and get your name on the donator list!
+If so please consider donating something to support its continued development and get your name on the donor list!

 <a href='https://pledgie.com/campaigns/26772'><img alt='Click here to lend your support to: ExcelPython and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/26772.png?skin_name=chrome' border='0' ></a>